United States ex rel. Eisenstein v. City of New York: Background

-Case
+Supreme Court

 The Supreme Court of the United States granted the petition for certiorari, allowing it to review the case, in January 2009.

 The petitioner (Eisenstein & co.) argued that the government was considered both a "party in interest" and a "party" under the FCA statute.
 As a result, the Federal Rules of Appellate Procedure would have allowed petitioners 60 days to file their appeal, and the Second Circuit would likely have been found to have had jurisdiction to hear their appeal.

 The respondent (the City of New York) argued that only individuals or entities that actually participate in and control the qui tam litigation can qualify as “parties” to an action.
 Because the Government neither intervened nor participated in the qui tam action, and it could not have appealed the decision without first seeking leave to do so, the respondents argued that the 30 day time limit set out in the Federal Rules of Appellate Procedure should apply.

 Three amicus briefs were filed in the case as well.

 Oral arguments indicated that Congress provided no express answer within the False Claims Act text or legislative history regarding whether the United States should be considered a "party" to a qui tam action when it declines to intervene.
 As both parties pointed out, a qui tam action is unique and the government has unique rights, even when it declines to intervene; it is not a stranger to the litigation.
 By the terms of the statute, the government is the "real party in interest" in an FCA suit.
 The United States is also named in the caption of the case, and it receives the bulk of any monetary recovery.
 In sum, the United States bears some of the characteristics of a party and some characteristics of a non-party.

 Associate Justice Clarence Thomas wrote for a unanimous Court, holding that the FRAP 30-day time limit applies to a private relator's claim under the False Claims Act where the government has not intervened.
 Thus, the Court affirmed the Second Circuit's finding that it lacked jurisdiction to hear an appeal of the dismissal of the private parties' suit against New York since the appeal had been filed in an untimely manner.